Mountain Bike vs Road Bike Speed – Blazing Demons

 So, imagine my surprise when I walked into a cycling store, ready to buy a bike, and was met with a question that left me stumped.
 The conversation went something like this: “Hi, I’d like to buy a bike,” I said.
 The guy at the store responded, “Sure, I can help.
 What sort of bike are you after, Mountain or Road?”

 If you’re feeling as lost as I was back then, don’t worry.
-I’m here to shed some light on the different types of bikes for you, so you can focus on the other aspects of buying a bike.
+I’m here to shed some light on the different types, so you can focus on the other aspects of buying these.
 We also have detailed guides on other important features that you can check out here.

 Bike Speed